-The principle of delegation of authority GOST ISO.
-Key performance indicators of delegation.
-Bonus for Attentive Readers: General Principles of Working with Open Studio Clients
+The principle of delegation of powers to GOST ISO.
+Key indicators of delegation effectiveness.
+Bonus for attentive readers: general principles of working with Open Studio Clients

-The very name of the principle contains a decoding of its main meaning - the transfer by the head of part of his official functions to subordinates without active interference in their actions.
-This optimization technique is usually called the method of delegation of authority and was discussed when considering the problems of decentralization of control.
+The very name of the principle contains a decoding of its main meaning - the transfer by the manager of part of his official functions to his subordinates without active interference in their actions.
+This optimization technique is usually called the method of delegation of powers and was discussed when considering the problems of decentralization of management.
 The role of the method of delegation of authority in management is so great that many researchers and practitioners tend to consider it as separate principle management.

-The principle of delegation of authority consists in the transfer by the head of a part of the powers assigned to him, rights and responsibilities to his competent employees.
+The principle of delegation of authority consists in the transfer by the manager of part of the powers, rights and responsibilities assigned to him to his competent employees.

-At its core, delegation is a way of doing work by others.
-This is the trick of a strong leader.
+At its core, delegation is a way of getting work done by others.
+This is a technique of a strong leader.
 Authority is delegated as far down as possible.
-Authorities are delegated only by the head to his subordinates to the level at which his competence and information for decision-making are located.
+Only the manager delegates authority to his subordinates to the level at which his competence and information for decision-making are located.

 Defines rights;

-Determines the level of responsibility in the exercise of authority.
+Determines the level of responsibility when exercising authority.

 Benefits of delegation of authority:

-The ability to deal with tasks that require the personal participation of the leader;
+Ability to engage in tasks that require the personal participation of the manager;

 Focus on strategic objectives and long-term plans for the development of the enterprise;